keithrbennett/life_game_viewer/README.md

 This program requires that JRuby be run in 1.9 mode.
 In JRuby versions 1.7 and above, this is the default setting, but for earlier versions you'll have to specify this mode by passing the "--1.9" option to JRuby.
-It's probably easiest to do this by putting the following into your startup shell:
+It's probably easiest to do this by putting the following into your startup shell's initialization file (e.g. .bashrc or .zshrc):

 ```
 export JRUBY_OPTS=--1.9
 ```

-You could also do this on your command line by preceding your JRuby commands with the setting, as in:
+You could do this on your command line instead by preceding your JRuby commands with the setting, as in:

 ```